-Like everyone else on the planet, I have been cooped up for far too long because of the pandemic.
+Like everyone else on the planet, I had been cooped up for far too long because of the pandemic.
 When our local government finally allowed us to travel within our own province, we made a “bee-line” to Vancouver Island.
 Our timing coincided perfectly with the worst heat-wave seen in British Columbia in many years!
 Luckily, our destination – Telegraph Cove – was at least 10 degrees cooler than down south and we were spared the worst of it.

 Telegraph Cove is a charming little settlement about 210 km northwest of Campbell River, BC.
 There are only a handful of residents here.
 It was originally a fishing and canning port which grew out of a one-room telegraph station.
 Over the years, this tiny little village has become a destination spot for ecotourism as it is located on Johnstone Strait right next to the Robson Bight Ecological Reserve.
 This area is rich in marine animals and a perfect spot to head out in a boat for whale watching or fishing.